Angelo Mozilo: Career

-Mozilo was born in New York City, the son of a Bronx butcher.
-He received a Bachelor of Science degree from Fordham University in 1960.
 In 1969, he and his former mentor David S. Loeb, who had already started a mortgage lending company, founded Countrywide Credit Industries in New York.
 They later moved the headquarters to Pasadena, California, and then to Calabasas, California, in Los Angeles County.
-Mozilo and Loeb cofounded IndyMac Bank, which was founded as Countrywide Mortgage Investment, before being spun off as an independent bank in 1997.
+Mozilo and Loeb cofounded IndyMac Bank, which was originally known as Countrywide Mortgage Investment, before being spun off as an independent bank in 1997.
 IndyMac collapsed and was seized by federal regulators on July 11, 2008.
+Mozilo did not hold any managerial, executive, or chair positions at any time leading up to this event.